 will upload more examples for schools' reference.

-- academic performance in school (other than results in the
+- academic performance in school;

 Schools should assist their students to build their SLPs during their senior secondary education.
 They could implement their school-based SLP that is in line with the above broad content framework.
 Besides, schools can use any school-based SLP systems that can generate concise reports in line with the requirements of tertiary institutions and some employers for individuals.
 During the process of building SLPs, students could also learn to summarise the information for different stakeholders.
 The school examples provided in this page are not exhaustive.
 We will upload more examples for schools' reference. (to top )

 Q3.
 For schools using WebSAMS, how could they display the scores/grades shown in the Academic Performance section?

 A3.
 Schools have to consolidate the data of the annual assessment before they can be shown in the SLP reports. (to top )

 Q4.
 If a student repeats during the senior secondary school years, will all relevant records be included in the SLP report?

 A4.
 Many schools help record students' learning experiences during their senior secondary education.
 For schools using WebSAMS, it will display up to 6 years of academic records.
 For other sections, such as OLE and performance/awards gained outside school, there is no such limit. (to top )